Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

 The above potentials are not independent: They are linked together by some differential identities issued from the harmonic gauge conditions, which are equivalent, via the Bianchi identities, to the equations of motion of the matter fields; see Eq.~\eqref{dtau0}.
 These identities read

+The above 3PN metric and differential identities have been generalized to 4PN order in the Appendix~A of \cite{MHLMFB20}.

-For latter applications to systems of compact objects, let us give the geodesic equations of a particle moving in the 3.5PN metric~\eqref{gmunu3PN}.\epubtkFootnote{Of course the geodesic equations are appropriate for the motion of particles without spins; for spinning particles one has also to take into account the coupling of the spin to the space-time curvature, see Eq.~\eqref{MathPapa}.} It is convenient to write these equations as
+For later applications to systems of compact objects, let us give the geodesic equations of a particle moving in the 3.5PN metric \eqref{gmunu3PN}.
+Of course the geodesic equations are appropriate for the motion of particles without spins nor internal structure; for spinning particles one has also to take into account the coupling of the spin to the space-time curvature, see the Mathisson-Papapetrou equations \eqref{MathPapa}.
+It is convenient to write the geodesic equations in the form (where $t=x^0/c$ is the coordinate time)

-where the ``linear momentum density'' $P^i$ and the ``force density'' $F^i$ of the particle are given by
+where the ``linear momentum density'' $P_i$ and the ``force density'' $F_i$ of the particle are given by

-where $v^\mu=(c, v^i)$ with $v^i=\ud x^i/\ud t$ being the particle's ordinary coordinate velocity, and where the metric components are taken at the location of the particle.
-Notice that we are here viewing the particle as moving in the fixed background metric \eqref{gmunu3PN}.
-In Part~\ref{part:II} of this article, the metric will be generated by the system of particles itself, and we shall have to supplement the computation of the metric at the location of one of these particles by a suitable self-field regularization.
+where $v^\mu=(c, v^i)$ with $v^i=\dd x^i/\dd t$ being the particle's ordinary coordinate velocity, and where the metric components and their gradients are taken at the location of the particle.
+Notice that we are viewing here the particle as moving in the fixed background metric \eqref{gmunu3PN}.
+In Sect.~\ref{sec:compactbinary}, the metric will be generated by the system of particles itself, and we shall see that the same equations still hold in this case, provided that we supplement the computation of the metric at the location of one of these particles by a suitable self-field regularization.